saxena-udit/learning-ai/README.md

 ## License

-This project is licensed under the [Your License] license.
+This project is licensed under the MIT license.